RA-Rob/rift/docs/input-file-management.rst

 - Finds all files in the source directory (any file type)
 - Copies files atomically to prevent early access by other processes
 - Sets proper ownership and permissions on copied files
-- Preserves source files (does not delete them after copying)
+- Moves successfully processed files to the processed directory
 - Uses temporary files with atomic move operations for safety

 Atomic Copy Process